-We believe in the verbal, plenary inspiration of that Scriptures and that they contain all the words of God that we need in order to completely trust and obey Him.
+We believe in the verbal, plenary inspiration of the Scriptures and that they contain all the words of God that we need in order to completely trust and obey Him.
 The Scriptures are inerrant in their original writings ‐ Psalm 119:97-104; Psalm 119:160; Matthew 5:18; John 5:46-47; John 10:35; 2 Timothy 3:15-16, and are infallible in their instruction ‐ Proverbs 6:32; 2 Peter 1:19, eternal in duration ‐ Isaiah 40:8; 1 Peter 1:23-25; the final authority and the standard for faith and practice —Matthew 4:4; Psalm 119; and sufficient for counsel in every issue of life ‐ Psalm 19:14-17; 2 Timothy 3:16.
 We believe that the very words of Scripture in the original Hebrew, Greek and Aramaic are inspired by God.
 Therefore, we believe that the Bible versions which translate God’s Word most literally into modern English should be preferred.

-Harvest Bible Chapel affirms the God-ordained and significant role that women should play in establishing and leading the local church.
+Harvest Bible Church affirms the God-ordained and significant role that women should play in establishing and leading the local church.
 Every leadership opportunity is open to women except those that are excluded by Scripture.
 The Scriptures clearly state that men are to serve in the office of Elder and that women are not to serve in church positions in which they exercise authority over men or in which they teach doctrine to men ‐ 1 Timothy 2:12; 1 Timothy 3:1-2; Titus 1:6-9.
 We do not see this as an issue of equality, for men and women are equal under God.
 The Bible is clear that men and women do not have the same roles.
 Qualified women should serve in any leadership position that is not forbidden in the Scriptures.

 The chief purpose of mankind is to glorify God by loving Him with the entire heart, soul, mind and might ‐ Deuteronomy 6:5; Isaiah 43:7; Matthew 22:37.
 All believing men, women and children are to glorify God and thus fulfill the purpose of their existence.
 Worship glorifies God through adoration — Psalm 95:6, praise ‐ Psalm 99:5, prayer ‐ Daniel 6:10-11, thanksgiving (Nehemiah 12:46) and a complete yielding to Him (Romans 12:1).
 Worship declares His worth, pays Him homage and celebrates Him in a life of devotion.
 We seek to worship the Lord in spirit and in truth ‐ Exodus 15:1-21; 2 Samuel 6:14-16; Psalm 5:7; John 4:23-24; Revelation 4:11; 5:12.